Crossing Numbers of Billiard Curves in the Multidimensional Box via Translation Surfaces: Concluding Remarks

 \section{Concluding Remarks}

-The reader may ask how the crossing number varies as the setup of the board is changed.
-We note that for different starting positions on the board, different rational starting slopes $d$ and for parallelepipeds instead of boxes the result is not changed, i.e. the crossing number of a given point is still $0$ or a power of $2$.
-This observation follows by considering a linear transformation that transforms the new setup into the old one without changing the crossing number.
+The reader may ask how the crossing number varies as the set-up of the board changes.
+We note that for different rational starting slopes $d$ and for parallelepipeds instead of boxes, the result is not changed, i.e. the crossing number of a given point is still $0$ or a power of $2$.
+This observation follows by considering a linear transformation that transforms the new set-up into the old one without changing the crossing number.